-DRFT111 Computer Assisted Drafting II
+\DRFT111 Computer Assisted Drafting II

 3 credits (3 lec hrs/wk) Introduces advanced drawing and editing commands, concept of polylines and splines, obtaining information from the computer, basic and advanced dimensioning and dimension editing, use of tolerances and limits.
 Producing section views and graphic patterns, blocks for multiple use, multi view layout, external references and plotting.
-Prerequisite: DRFT100 or DRFT110.
+Prerequisite: DRFT100 or DRFT110 with a 'C' or better.
 Concurrent: CIS0593.
 This course may be taken once for credit.

-DRFT112 Computer Assisted Drafting III
+\DRFT112 Computer Assisted Drafting III